cloudyluna/StardewValleyMods/CrabPotCollectJellies/README.md

 This mod uses the same trash spawn chance value to collect jellies randomly.
 The spawn type and in which area are as follow:

-- Sea Jelly $\longrightarrow$ Ocean tiles i.e by Willy’s shop.
+- Sea Jelly $\longrightarrow$ Ocean tiles; by Willy’s shop or the beach, etc.

 - River Jelly $\longrightarrow$ Rivers, lakes, sewers, etc.